waleCloud/me/content/blog/gcp-cloud-run-and-app-engine/index.md

 ---
 title: Moving from Heroku to GCP Cloud Run and App Engine - A startup's Dilemma in the early days
 date: "2025-05-11T15:00:00.169Z"
 featuredImage: ./img/heroku_to_gcp.png
-description: Cost optimization is definitely not one of the things you should be focused on as an early stage startup yet to raise funds, still finding (PMF) product market fit.
-Tech infrastructure scaling usually rings your door bell when the time is near, you however need to know when and how to respond.
+description: Cost optimization is definitely not one of the things you should be focused on as an early stage startup yet to raise funds, still finding (PMF) product market fit. tech infrastructure scaling usually rings your door bell when the time is near, you however need to know when and how to respond.
-category: ["Tech"]
+category: ["tech"]
 ---

 Cost optimization is definitely not one of the things you should be focused on as an early stage startup yet to raise funds, still finding (PMF) product market fit.
 The tech infrastructure scaling usually rings your door bell when the time is near, you however need to know when and how to respond.